akankita06/system-design-notes/location-based-architectures/dynamic-location.md

     - AS will send notification to top drivers - whichever accepts first gets assigned the ride
         - other drivers get cancellationr request
     - once driver accepts request, customer gets notified

+### Others

+**Fault Tolerance**
+- Replicas - notification servers, DriverLocation servers - if one dies, other takes over
+- Also store data in persistent storage like SSDs that can provide fast IOs (to recover if primary/secondary if both fail)

+**Ranking**
+Store popularity number in quad tree - get top 10 drivers from the quad tree ranked by popularity